-Accreditation is an ongoing process that involves more than an evaluation visit every ten years.
-Between comprehensive visits or in conjunction with focused visits, the Board of Commissioners often requires interim reports of member schools.
+Accreditation is an ongoing process that involves more than an evaluation visit every given number of years.
+Between comprehensive visits or in conjunction with focused visits, the ATS Board of Commissioners often requires interim reports from member schools.
 These are intended to address areas of concern or insufficient information regarding one or more standards of accreditation.
 Among the more common types of interim reports required by the Board are those dealing with assessment, finances, governance, and planning, though the range of topics can be quite broad (from enrollment to faculty workload).

+Each submission must include (1) a cover letter on official school letterhead signed by an appropriate school official, typically the president or dean, and (2) the interim report (2–10 pages).
+The signed cover letter must cite the original action from the ATS Board of Commissioners—including the topic(s) that the report is to cover, as well as the dates when the report was originally requested and when it is due.
+Following the cover letter, the interim report must include evidence that the Board's concern has been or is being addressed.
+The report should be organized in a clear and readable manner (e.g., a separate header for each report topic or subtopic), with any extended documentary support provided in a separate appendix.
 The most helpful reports are those that focus clearly and concisely on the issue(s).
-Enough information is needed for readers not familiar with that school to have a context (generally covered in a brief introduction), but too much information is not helpful.
-Reports must include a cover letter on official school letterhead that is signed by an appropriate school official (typically the president or dean).
-The cover letter must cite the original action from the ATS Board of Commissioners, including the topic(s) that the report is to cover and the date when the report was originally requested.
-The report that follows the cover letter is to include actual evidence that any concern has been or is being addressed.
-The report should be organized in a clear and readable manner (e.g., a separate header for each report topic or subtopic), with any extended documentary support provided in an appendix.
-Reports that cover simple issues may be as brief as 2–5 pages, while those addressing more complex issues might be 5–10 pages plus an appendix.
+Including too much information can be unhelpful, yet sufficient information is needed in order for readers unfamiliar with the school to understand its interim report in context.
+Reports that cover simple issues may be as brief as 2–5 pages, while those addressing more complex issues might be 5–10 pages, plus a separate appendix.